nsaghatelyan/slider-image/readme.txt

 ### Step 5.
 Inserting the Slider.

+**You should use the automatically generated codes.
+The shortcodes of the slider are in the Usage section, Slider has 2 types of shortcodes.
+One for the Slider in post or page, the other one, which is php shortcode is made for a Slider integration into the template area**

 **5.1 Inserting the Slider into the Post or Page.**

-* You should use the automatically generated code into the the Post or Page.
-The shortcodes takes the following form: [huge_it_slider id=N] , where N is the number ID of the created WordPress Slider.
+* In the Post or Page the shortcode takes the following form: [huge_it_slider id=N] , where N is the number ID of the created WordPress Slider.
+Copy and Paste the Shortcode into the Visual Editor of the post/page, if you forgot to copy the shortcode, the slider plugin provides a button in the post/page editor, clicking on the button will automatically add the shortcode of your Slider in the page.

 **5.2 Inserting the Slider into the template.**

-The shortcode can be easily inserted into a template/theme which corresponds to the WordPress standards.
-To do so you should insert the following shortcode:
+* The shortcode can be easily inserted into a template/theme which corresponds to the WordPress standards.
+To do so go in Appearance > Editor > choose the appropriate file, where you want to have the slider and  insert the following shortcode:

-<?php echo do_shortcode([huge_it_slider id=N]); ?>
+**<?php echo do_shortcode([huge_it_slider id=N]); ?>**

-Where N is the number ID of the created Slider.
+* Where N is the number ID of the created Slider.

+* Make sure the php shortcode of the slider is not inserted in another php code of the theme, in order the slider could function properly.

+**5.3 Use the Slider into the widget.**

+* Slider can be easily inserted into the widget area of your template and be see in the sidebar.
+By going into Appearance > Widgets find the Huge-IT Slider block, then drag and drop it into the right place, Save the results and watch the slider in your sidebar.

+### Step 6.
+Some useful notes

+**6.1 Media Formats**

+* Slider plugin in Free version can accept the following media formats: jpeg, png, gif

+* Slider plugin in Pro version besides the formats listed above can also accept video links from YouTube and Vimeo.

+**6.2 Slider Background Transparency**

+* Slide has a background, which can be seen if you select Image Behaviour - Natural from general Options, this option will show every image with its natural dimensions, and as the images are different the slider can have a background, in case if you want to back the background of the slider transparent then use the following codes:

+**Slider.php file**

+* Line 1271

+        .huge_it_slideshow_image_wrap_<?php echo $sliderID; ?> {
+               background:<?php
+                list($ri,$gi,$bi) = array_map('hexdec',str_split($paramssld['slider_slider_background_color'],2));
+                echo 'rgba('.$ri.','.$gi.','.$bi.',1)';?>;
+Write 0  instead of number 1

+**6.3 Put two sliders side by side**

+* Please try to do the following: search **the .huge_it_slideshow_image_wrap_<?php echo $sliderID; ?> {** code in the **slider.php** file (it is approximately in the **997 line**).
+Press the enter and write the float: left; after the brace { and then write the width of the two sliders, which may fit your theme container on the frontend (you can change the width of the slider’s from the current options).